deathkiller/jazz2-native/README.md

 * Copy original *Jazz Jackrabbit 2* directory to `‹Game›/Source/`
 * Run `‹Game›/Jazz2.exe` (on Windows) or `‹Game›/jazz2` (on other platforms)

 `‹Game›` *is path to Jazz² Resurrection.
-It may take a few minutes on the first startup, because cache is created.*
+Cache is recreated during intro cinematics on the first startup, so it can't be skipped until it's done.*

 ## Building the application